zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-dos/configuration.md

 ## Global Configuration

-The NGINX Ingress Controller has a set of global configuration parameters that align with those available in the NGINX App Protect DoS module.
+NGINX Ingress Controller has a set of global configuration parameters that align with those available in the NGINX App Protect DoS module.
 See [ConfigMap keys]({{< relref "configuration/global-configuration/configmap-resource.md#modules" >}}) for the complete list.
 The App Protect parameters use the `app-protect-dos*` prefix.